rrhinox/rrhinox/README.md

 I am a kind of a curious, application infrastructure builder and maintainer who tries to build bridges between the development and operations worlds, with the goal of working better together for a common goal, avoiding accidents in production.

 ## Some of my goals or dreams?
-- destroy the saying **"it works on my computer"** from every development team
+- destroy the saying **"it works on my Machine"** from every development team
 - make the infrastructure a set of declarative files **without the use of "clickOps" practices** (puppet, cloudformation, ansible or terraform take your pick of tools)
 - bring all the CI/CD pipelines in the world (ok not all but as much as possible...) under 5 minutes for one deployment process per environment
   - ok this one is very close to impossible if it also includes testing of various kinds...
 I tried :P